For Investors

 Professionally curated experiences drawing from member feedback

-Franchise-ready scalable model
+This is a scalable model

 -

-Management (emerging)
+6. Management (emerging)

 Proven Track Record in Community Building